César Milstein: Biography

 Milstein was born in Bahía Blanca, Argentina.
-His parents were Máxima (Vapniarsky) and Lázaro Milstein, a Jewish Ukrainian immigrant.
-He graduated from the University of Buenos Aires and obtained a PhD under Professor Stoppani (Professor of Biochemistry).
+His parents were Máxima (Vanarks) and Lázaro Milstein, a Jewish Ukrainian immigrant.
+He graduated from the University of Buenos Aires and obtained a PhD under Professor Stopani (Professor of Biochemistry).
 Later he became a member of the Medical Research Council Laboratory of Molecular Biology, Cambridge, England; he acquired British citizenship and had dual British-Argentinian nationality.
-In 1956, he received an award from the Sociedad Argentina de Investigación en Bioquímica (SAIB) for his work on kinetic studies with the enzyme aldehyde dehydrogenase.
-In 1958, funded by the British Council, he joined the Biochemistry Department at the University of Cambridge at Darwin College to work for a PhD under Malcolm Dixon on the mechanism of metal activation of the enzyme phosphoglucomutase.
+In 1956, he received an award from the Sociedad Argentina de Investigation eon Bio Quimica (SAIB) for his work on enzyme kinetics with the enzyme aldehyde dehydrogenase.
+In 1958, funded by the British Council, he joined the Biochemistry Department at the University of Cambridge to work for a PhD under Malcolm Dixon on the mechanism of metal activation of the enzyme phosphoglucomutase.
 During this work, he collaborated with Frederick Sanger, whose group he joined with a short-term Medical Research Council appointment.

 Career

 The major part of Milstein's research career was devoted to studying the structure of antibodies and the mechanism by which antibody diversity is generated.
 It was as part of this quest that, in 1975, he worked with Georges Köhler (a postdoctoral fellow in his laboratory) to develop the hybridoma technique for the production of monoclonal antibodies—a discovery recognized by the award of the 1984 Nobel Prize for Physiology or Medicine.
 This discovery led to an enormous expansion in the exploitation of antibodies in science and medicine.
 The term hybridoma was coined by Leonard Herzenberg during his sabbatical in Milstein's laboratory between 1976 and 1977.

 Milstein himself made many major contributions to improvements and developments in monoclonal antibody technology—especially in the use of monoclonal antibodies to provide markers that allow distinction between different cell types.
 In collaboration with Claudio Cuello, he helped lay the foundation for the use of monoclonal antibodies as probes for the investigation of the pathological pathways in neurological disorders as well as many other diseases.
+These advances in biology and clinical medicine would take several years to realize their potential.
 Milstein and Cuello's work also enabled the use of monoclonal antibodies to enhance the power of immuno-based diagnostic tests.
 In addition, Milstein foresaw the potential wealth of ligand-binding reagents that could result from applying recombinant DNA technology to monoclonal antibodies and inspired the development of the field of antibody engineering, which was to lead to safer and more powerful monoclonal antibodies for use as therapeutics.